What is the AIIB?

-There is a large infrastructure financing gap in the Asian region – over the next decade, it is estimated that US$8 trillion of financing will be required to meet the needs of Asia.
-The AIIB, along with the work already being undertaken by the World Bank Group and Asian Development Bank, will help to fill this gap and leverage private sector funds for infrastructure projects.
+There is a large infrastructure financing gap in the Asian region – over the next decade, it is estimated that USD26 trillion of financing will be required to meet the needs of Asia by 2030.
+The AIIB, along with the work already being undertaken by the World Bank Group and Asian Development Bank, is helping to fill this gap and leverage private sector funds for infrastructure projects.

-The AIIB became operational on the 25 December 2015 and will have a total authorised capital of US$100 billion.
-The Board of the AIIB has approved the financing of a number of projects in Asia, encompassing energy, transport, urban development and other infrastructure sectors.
+The AIIB became operational on the 25 December 2015 and has a total authorised capital of USD$100 billion.
+The Board of Directors of the AIIB has approved the financing of a number of projects in Asia, encompassing energy, transport, urban development and other infrastructure sectors.

 What is Australia’s involvement with the AIIB?

-Australia will contribute US$738 million paid-in capital to the AIIB over five years and will be the sixth largest shareholder.
+Australia is contributing USD738 million paid-in capital to the AIIB over five years and is the sixth largest shareholder.
 This investment will not come at the cost of other Government spending and will not directly impact on the Budget bottom line.